hafsa-rayn/test/README.md

 **Comments**

-- nclude a concise comment for each component to explain its purpose.
+- Include a concise comment for each component to explain its purpose.

 **Types**